-Retaliation against any participant who has filed a report of harassment or prohibited conduct, who has been accused of a Title IX violation, or for participating in an investigation of such report is not tolerated.
+Retaliation against any participant who has filed a report of harassment or prohibited conduct, who has been accused of a sex discrimination and sexual misconduct violation, or for participating in an investigation of such report is not tolerated.
 Acts of retaliation will be subject to appropriate disciplinary action, up to dismissal from the CEA CAPA program.